bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/Qfield.md

 # QField Sync Plugin overview

 ### Configure Current Project (QField Sync Project Properties)
-Allows the user to control how data will be used when packaged for QField Choices include:
+Allows the user to control how data will be used when packaged for QField.
+Choices include:
 1. Lock Geometry for data copied to Qfield
 2. Action: (Copy) data for use in QField
 3. Action: (Offline Editing) Allow user to edit data in QField
 4. Action: (Remove) Do not Package data for use in QField
-5. Action: (Keep Existent) If data is already in a previous QField package then keep the existing data.
+5. Action: (Keep Existent) If data is already in a previous QField package then keep existing data.
 ![QField Configure](../images/QField_Configure.JPG)
 6. Base Map.
 An image basemap can be created from an image layer. **This may require the image to be in the same projection as the data or it may not work.
 7. Offline editing.
 Only copy features in the Map Area of Interest Window.